 - Create a sleep-promoting environment —The best sleep environment is a cool, quiet, and dark room.
 Be sure to check your room for noise or other distractions.
 Make sure that your mattress is comfortable and supportive.

-Healthy Sleep Tips.
+Healthy sleep tips.
 National Sleep Foundation website.
-Available at: http://www.sleepfoundation.org/article/sleep-topics/healthy-sleep-tips .
-Accessed December 27, 2012.
+Available at: http://sleepfoundation.org/sleep-tools-tips/healthy-sleep-tips.
+Accessed November 25, 2014.